When a self-employed person falls ill

 - Apply for the allowance from Kela within two months of when your disability began.
 After a one-day waiting period, Kela will start paying you the YEL allowance for the first 9 days and thereafter the regular sickness allowance.
 The YEL allowance automatically converts into sickness allowance.
 You will receive the sickness allowance for a maximum of 300 weekdays.

 Does my YEL insurance have to be in force during sick leave?

 If you are on short sick leave, keep your YEL insurance in force.
-During sick leave, your work input probably decreases.
-In that case, also reduce your YEL income to reflect the amount of work you do at that time, which also reduces your insurance contribution.
-Act in time, because you cannot change your income retroactively.
 In our online service, you can also apply for more time to pay your YEL contribution during your sick leave.

-If your sick leave lasts several months, you can terminate your YEL insurance to end on the day you fell ill.
+If your work is interrupted for several months due to an illness or injury, it is usually worth terminating your YEL insurance.
+Terminate your insurance on the same date as the start date of disability confirmed by Kela.
 You can submit the termination notification in our self-employed person’s online service.
-If you get back to being an entrepreneur after your sick leave, take out new YEL insurance.
+If you resume your entrepreneurial activities after your illness, take out new YEL insurance.

 Your YEL income determines the size of your sickness allowance.
 Apply to Kela for the allowance.

 The YEL income determines the amount of your allowance